Blog June 02, 2021 |

 What’s really needed is systems that were designed from the start for multi-source data gathering, unification and sharing.
 That is what [the CDP] is promoting.

-That said, CRM software still has a role to play in modern engagement programs.
+That said, CRM software still plays a crucial role in modern engagement programs.

 Customer data recorded in a CRM can be synced into a CDP in real-time to help inform activation decisions.
 Data can flow back into the CRM as well when attributes for contacts from other martech connected with the CDP bolster those individuals’ profiles.